Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 The `platform create` command needs the following input values:

 - `-name`: Platform name
-- `-hw`: Hardware XSA file location
+- `-hw`: Static Hardware XSA file location
-- `-hw_emu`: Hardware emulation XSA file location
+- `-rp`: The reconfigureable partition info with ID, XSA and hardware emulation XSA info.
+ID is reserved for multi-partition DFX.
+For now only one partition is supported.
+Please use `id 0`.
 - `-out`: platform output path.
 In this example, we set output directory to **step2_sw/build/pfm**.
 - `-sd-dir`: the directory that contains the files to be included in the FAT32 partition of the SD card image.

 > Note: Hardware and hardware emulation XSA are both required by v++ link in 2022.1.
 In future releases you will be able to provide only one XSA if you only need to run one target build.

 The `domain` command will setup one AI Engine domain and one Linux domain.
 The Linux domain has SD boot mode.
-It will use files in `./sd_dir` to form the FAT32 partition of the SD card image and files in `./boot` directory to generate boot.bin.
+The DFX platform Linux domain requires user to provide the boot.bin to boot the static region.
+It will use files in `./sd_dir` to form the FAT32 partition of the SD card image.
 We have stored required files in these directories in [Prepare for Platform Packaging](#prepare-for-platform-packaging) step.

 You can pass the values to the script directly by replacing the variable with the actual value, or define them in the header of the tcl script, or pass the value to XSCT when calling this script.